i05nagai/memorandum/language/english_speaking.md

         * She managed to complete her last film well within budget
     * v
         * An extra 20 million dollar has been budged for schools this year
+* turnover
+    * employee changes
+        * the rate at which employees leaves a company and are replaced
+        * high/low turnove
+        * forced/voluntary turnover
+        * The company has a staff turnover of around 12% a year.
+    * pastry
+    * business
+    * employees
+    * cake
 * turn
+    * turn over
+        * if an engine turns over, its parts move in order to make the engine start running
+        * when I put the key in the ignition it turns over, but it won't start
+    * trun over sth
+        * if a business turns over a particular amount of money, it does that the amount of business during a started period
+        * to make a particular amount of money from sales in a particular period
+        * The company turned over 340 million dollars last year.
+        * to change to a different television staion
+        * this programme's boring - can I turn over to BBC?
+        * use
+            * to use or allow sth to be used for a different purpose
+            * Grants are being offered to farmars who agree to turn over their land to parkland
+        * think
+            * to think about sth for a period of time
+            * his father had been turning the idea over in his mind for some time
+    * turn sth over to sth/sb
+        * to give sth to a person or legal authority
     * turn up
         * to appear or come to your attention, or to cause sth to become known
         * She said she'd let me know if anything new turned up